 1. Identify, match and connect protégés and mentors (December and January).

-2. Establish relationship at the workshop event to be held January 30, 2020 in Charlotte).
+2. Establish relationship at the workshop events on January 31, 2020 in Charlotte).

 3. Set contact schedule to develop relationship, identify and set goals.

 5. Participate in group check-in phone calls (quarterly).

 1. Continue to touch base on a defined basis.

 2. Set up mutual shadow days.
 This means the protégé and mentor visit each other’s workspace to observe, coach, and develop.

 4. Continue participating in group check-in phone calls (quarterly).